fraboeni/individualized-pate/README.md

   This assumes that the folder `path/to/data` contains the necessary files for the dataset specified in `experiment_plan.yaml`.

 ### Usage on Slurm Cluster
-- On a cluster that manages resources with slurm it is necessary to create a "job-script" that wraps the scripts from per-point-pate.
+- On a cluster that manages resources with slurm it is necessary to create a "job-script" that wraps the scripts from `individualized-pate`.
 See example below:

+Note: Do this after downloading the code, and installing the codebase in a virtualenvironment, that can be sourced from the slurm-script.
   ```bash
   #!/usr/bin/env bash